When can I apply?

 Our accommodation guarantee

-We guarantee a room in Halls to all undergraduates who make us their firm choice in UCAS and apply for accommodation by the deadline above.
+We guarantee a room in Halls to all undergraduates who make us their firm choice in UCAS and apply for accommodation by the final deadline above.

 Submitting an application